the-pixel-hunter/Security-feeds-to-Elastic/README.md

 ## To-DO
 - More Security Feeds
 - More Dashboards
+- Make use of Canvas
 - Stand Format
-- Add Geo Data for Pipelines
+- Add Geo Data for Source
+- Add more custom fields
 - Install guide